-I’m a freelance audio producer, editor and sound designer based in London.
-You can hear some of my work over on SoundCloud.
+I’m a freelance audio producer based in London.
+I make radio programmes and podcasts for a whole bunch of people.
+You can hear some of my work over on SoundCloud or by looking through the posts on the homepage of this site.

 I studied the MA Radio course at Goldsmiths, 2017-18.
 You can read my current CV here if you’d like to.